 To test this idea, let’s imagine we are hiring for a sales position using DiSC to qualify our candidates.

-When using DiSC, we could use it to understand both their Behavior and Emotional Intelligence.
-For example, let’s imagine that we are only going to interview candidates with a D-Style, i-Style, or a combination of the two.
+When using DiSC, we could use it to understand their Behavior and Emotional Intelligence.
+For example, let’s imagine we will only interview candidates with a D-Style, i-Style, or a combination of the two.